Zwitterion: Amino acids

+The ratio of the concentrations of the two species in solution is independent of pH.
+The zwitterionic form in the solid state is stabilized by hydrogen bonds.
+Zwitterions may also be present in the gas phase for some cases different from the simple carboxylic acid-to-amine transfer.

 Betaines and similar compounds

-The compound trimethylglycine, which was isolated from sugar beet, was named as "betaine".
-Later, other compounds were discovered that contain the same structural motif, a quaternary nitrogen atom with a carboxylate group attached to it via a –CH_{2}– link.
-At the present time, all compounds whose structure includes this motif are known as betaines.
+The compound trimethylglycine, named as "betaine", contain the same structural motif, a quaternary nitrogen atom with a carboxylate group attached to it via a –CH_{2}– link.
+All compounds whose structure includes this motif are known as betaines.
 Betaines do not isomerize because the chemical groups attached to the nitrogen atom are not labile.
 These compounds may be classed as permanent zwitterions, as isomerisation to a molecule with no electrical charges does not occur, or is very slow.

 Other examples of permanent zwitterions include phosphatidylcholines, which also contain a quaternary nitrogen atom, but with a negatively-charged phosphate group in place of a carboxylate group; sulfobetaines, which contain a quaternary nitrogen atom and a negatively charged sulfonate group; and pulmonary surfactants such as dipalmitoylphosphatidylcholine.
 Lauramidopropyl betaine is the major component of cocamidopropyl betaine.